RTEMS/rtems-docs/c-user/configuring_a_system.rst

     This is not defined by default.

 DESCRIPTION:
-    When defined, the Simple Priority Scheduler is used at the thread scheduling algorithm.
-This is an alternative scheduler in RTEMS.
-It is designed to provide the same task scheduling behaviour as the Deterministic Priority Scheduler while being simpler in implementation and uses less memory for data management.
-It maintains a single sorted list of all ready threads.
-Thus blocking or unblocking a thread is not a constant time operation with this scheduler.
+    The Constant Bandwidth Server Scheduler (CBS) is an alternative scheduler in RTEMS for uni-processor applications.
+The CBS is a budget aware extension of EDF scheduler.
+The goal of this scheduler is to ensure temporal isolation of tasks.
+The CBS is equipped with a set of additional rules and provides with an extensive API.

-    This scheduler may be explicitly selected by defining ``CONFIGURE_SCHEDULER_SIMPLE``.
+    This scheduler may be explicitly selected by defining ``CONFIGURE_SCHEDULER_CBS``.

 NOTES:
-    This scheduler is appropriate for use in small systems where RAM is limited.
+    None.

 .. index:: CONFIGURE_SCHEDULER_EDF